yogitasn/SpringBoard-DE-Projects/Step 4 - Data Exploration/README.md

 Displays block faces for all segments of the street network.
 Identifies the elements of the block, such as peak hour restrictions, length of the block, parking categories, and restricted parking zones.
 [Data Source Link](https://data-seattlecitygis.opendata.arcgis.com/datasets/a1458ad1abca41869b81f7c0db0cd777_0)

+## First Few Records
 ![Alt text](BlockfaceDataset.PNG?raw=true "BlockFace")

+Below are some of the observations on EDA of the dataset

 * Remove unwanted columns
 * Rename columns name